syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/avatar/how-to/avatar-customization.md

 # Avatar Customization

-## Colour customization
+## Color customization

-The avatar comes with default background colour (grey).
-This can be easily customized to desired colour by adding custom class or directly selecting the avatar class from the CSS.
+The avatar comes with default background color (Grey).
+This can be easily customized to desired color by adding custom class or directly selecting the avatar class from the CSS.

 {% if page.publishingplatform == "aspnet-core" %}